Case Recording Policy

 Children's paper records should normally be stored in a locked cabinet, or a similar manner, usually in an office which only staff/carers have access to.

 These records should not be left unattended when not in their normal location.

-Records should not normally be taken from the location where they are usually kept.
+Paper records are only held on Adoption cases.
+These should not normally be taken from the location where they are normally kept.

 If it is necessary to remove a record from its normal location, a manager should approve this and should stipulate or agree how long it is necessary to remove the record.
 The manager must also be satisfied that adequate measures are in place to ensure the security of the record(s) whilst they are removed.
 For example, records must never be left in unattended vehicles.